-It might not in vogue today, but it is possible.
+It might not in vogue today, but it is possible to be celibacy.
 Celibacy is a voluntary vow of sexual abstinence.
 In some cases, it can also be a promise to remain unmarried.
 Celibacy looks different to each person, so there’s no single way to practice it.
 Some people abstain from all sexual activity (including penetrative and non-penetrative sex), while others engage in things like outercourse.
 Although celibacy is usually associated with religion, there are a number of reasons why someone might choose to remain celibate.
 Whether you’re a curious observer or considering a lifestyle change, here are a few answers to the most commonly asked questions.

 Is celibacy the same thing as abstinence?

 Although many people use “celibacy” and “abstinence” interchangeably, there is a difference between the two terms.
 Abstinence usually refers to the decision not to have penetrative sex.
 It’s typically limited to a specific period of time, such as until marriage.
 Celibacy is a vow to remain abstinent over an extended period of time.
 For some, this may mean their entire life.

 With both celibacy and abstinence, it’s ultimately up to the individual to determine what is and isn’t included in their lifestyle and what sexual activities they are or aren’t comfortable limiting.
 In some cases, these limitations may be pre-determined by your religious or cultural practices.

 Where does ‘chastity’ come in?

 Chastity and celibacy are usually intertwined, especially if you’re taking a vow of celibacy for religious or cultural reasons.
 People who are chaste make the conscious decision to control their thoughts, as well as their actions, as a way to signal purity or virtue.